What Causes Schizophrenia?

 1. Abnormal Brain Structure and Chemistry

 - An Enlarged Ventricle.
 An enlarged ventricle causes other areas of the brain to be compromised.
-This serves as a contributing factor to the psychotic features of schizophrenia.
+This serves as a contributing factor to the psychotic features of the disorder.

 - An Imbalance of Dopamine.
-There is a dopamine imbalance that causes too much dopamine to be released.
+Dopamine is a chemical in the brain that is responsible for motivation.
+In cases of schizophrenia, there is a dopamine imbalance.
+The imbalance causes too much dopamine to be released into the brain.
 This results in psychotic symptoms.

 - Reduced Memory Function.
 Professionals have found that people with schizophrenia have reduced memory function.
-This reduced memory function contributes to the symptoms experienced by someone with schizophrenia.
+This reduced memory function contributes to how the affected person experiences symptoms.

 Birth complications are risk factors for schizophrenia.
 The following are common complications that have occurred with people with schizophrenia: